adelzaitri/adelzaitri.github.io/_posts/2020-12-22-post-0-applied-data-scienece-certificate-and-specialization.md

 categories:
   - datascience
 tags:
-  - 66daysofdata
-  - datascience
+  - Data Science
 ---

-This is the start of the #66daysofdata challenge.
-The challenge consists of an emersion into data and Data Science related projects throughout the next 66 days.
+This is part of the #DailyDataScience challenge.
+The challenge consists of an emersion into data and Data Science related projects.

 For day 0, I am happy to have completed the Applied Data Science with Python Specialization from the University of Michigan.
 I started the courses in August 2020 and finished the specialization by completing the last of the assignments.
+The specialization took about 5 months to complete.

 Goal
 ======